benmodels/behavioral_cloning/README.md

 # Behavioral Cloning for Automated Driving Using Deep Convolutional Neural Networks

-This repository provides the source codes for a Keras implementation of a deep convolutional neural network (CNN) that can learn from a set of demonestrations provided by a human driver and autonomously drive a car in a simulated environment.
+This repository provides the source codes for a Keras implementation of a deep convolutional neural network (CNN) that can autonomously drive a car in a simulated environment by learning from a set of demonestrations provided by a human driver -- a task that is commonly known as "Behavioral Cloning".

 Two CNN models with significantly different sizes and slightly different performances are trained in this work.
-The "larger" model consists of 3/3 Conv/Fully-connected(FC) layers  with 4723 parameters and the "smaller" one has 3/1 Conv/FC layers with only 217 parameters.
-Both models can pass several laps successfully but the large model keeps the car closer to the lane center especially in sharp turns.
+The "larger" model consists of 3/3 Convolutional/Fully-connected(FC) layers  with 4723 parameters and the "smaller" one has 3/1 Conv/FC layers with only 217 parameters.
+Both models can pass several laps successfully but the large model keeps the car closer to the center of the lane especially in sharp turns.

 #### Prerequisites:
 * Python Packages: Keras, TensorFlow, OpenCV, flask, eventlet, python-socketio
-* Simulator: Udacity has recently created a car simulator that is used in this work for recording demonestrations and validating the trained networks.
+* Simulator: Udacity has recently created a car simulator which is used in this work for recording demonestrations and validating the trained networks.
 Running the simulator and recording data is very straight forward.
 Validating the trained model on the simulator is explained below.

 #### Running the Pretrained Networks:
-In terminal run `python drive.py model.json` to load the large model with pretrained weights and run it.
+In terminal enter `python drive.py model.json` to load the large model with pretrained weights and run it.
 Similarly, use `python drive.py model_small.json` to run the smaller model.

 Once you get a message like `wsgi starting up on http://0.0.0.0:4567` everything is ready and you can launch the simulator to see the car driving in autonomous mode.